Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has driven impressive advances in many complex decision-making problems in recent years \cite{silver2018general, schrittwieser2020mastering}, primarily through online RL methods.
-However, the extensive interactions of online RL entail high costs and safety concerns, posing significant challenges in real-world applications.
-Offline RL \cite{wu2019behavior, levine2020offline} offers an appealing alternative by efficiently leveraging pre-collected data for policy learning, thereby circumventing the need for online interaction with the environment.
-This advantage extends the application of RL, covering healthcare \cite{fatemi2022semi, tang2022leveraging}, robotics \cite{sinha2022s4rl, pmlr-v164-kumar22a} and games \cite{schrittwieser2021online, mathieu2023alphastar}.
-Though demonstrating its superiority, offline RL holds a notable drawback towards generalizing to the unknown \cite{ghosh2021generalization}.
+RL has driven impressive advances in many complex decision-making problems in recent years~\citep{silver2018general, schrittwieser2020mastering, zhang2023safe, zhang2024focus}, primarily through online RL methods.
+However, the extensive interactions required by online RL entail high costs and safety concerns, posing significant challenges for real-world applications.
+Offline RL~\citep{wu2019behavior, levine2020offline} offers an appealing alternative by efficiently leveraging pre-collected data for policy learning, thereby circumventing the need for online interaction with the environment.
+This advantage extends the application of RL, covering healthcare~\citep{fatemi2022semi, tang2022leveraging}, robotics~\citep{sinha2022s4rl, pmlr-v164-kumar22a} and games~\citep{schrittwieser2021online}.
+Though demonstrating its superiority, offline RL holds a notable drawback towards generalizing to the unknown~\citep{ghosh2021generalization}.

-As a remedy, by combining the meta-learning techniques, OMRL \cite{li2020focal, mitchell2021offline, xu2022prompting, li2024towards} has emerged as a beacon to illuminate the way toward strong generalization performance and fast adaptation capability while maintaining the merits of offline RL.
-Along the line of OMRL research, context-based OMRL (COMRL) algorithms \cite{li2020focal, li2024towards} wield a popular paradigm that seeks optimal meta-policy conditioning on the context of Markov Decision Processes (MDPs).
-Specifically, they propose to train a context encoder independently to learn the task representation from the collected context (\textit{e.g. trajectories}), then pass the latent representation to the downstream policy and value function, forming a decoupled framework.
-Thanks to \cite{li2024towards} for unveiling the nature of the prior COMRL works that they predominantly rely on the intuition that maximizing $I(Z;M)$ can lead to performance improvements \cite{li2020focal, yuan2022robust, gao2024context, li2024towards}.
-Despite achieving attractive results, the theoretical justification of performance improvement for such intuition has been lacking.
+As a remedy, by combining the meta-learning techniques, OMRL~\citep{li2020focal, mitchell2021offline, xu2022prompting} has emerged as an effective training scheme toward strong generalization performance and fast adaptation capability while maintaining the merits of offline RL.
+Among the OMRL research, context-based OMRL (COMRL) algorithms~\citep{li2020focal, li2024towards} hold a popular paradigm that seeks optimal meta-policy conditioning on the context of Markov Decision Processes (MDPs).
+Specifically, these methods~\citep{li2020focal, gao2024context, li2024towards} propose to train a context encoder via maximizing $I(Z;M)$ to learn the task representation from the collected context (\textit{e.g. trajectories}) and train the downstream policy with standard offline RL algorithms conditioning on the task representation, as shown in Figure \ref{fig:training_framework} left.
+The context encoder and policy are trained in an alternating manner, with each being updated once per cycle.
+Despite promising results, the theoretical justification of performance improvements for such intuition remains underexplored.